smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

     $ShadowAccountOUArchive = "OU=Disabled,OU=Demo B2B Accounts,DC=contoso,DC=local" #Organizational Unit for moving disabled shadows

     # Requires Azure AD configuration - refer to documentation
-    $appID = "TODO" #The value of Client ID parameter of the Sync B2B users application you identified earlier in this exercise
+    $appID = "TODO" #The value of Client ID parameter of the Sync B2B user application you identified earlier in this exercise
-    $appSecret = "TODO" #The value of the secret of the Sync B2B users application you identified earlier in this exercise
+    $appSecret = "TODO" #The value of the secret of the Sync B2B user application you identified earlier in this exercise
     $tenantdomain   = "TODO" #<domain_name>.onmicrosoft.com, where `<domain_name>` designates the name of the default domain name associated with the Contoso Azure AD tenant
-    $tenantID = "TODO" #The value of Azure AD tenant ID parameter of the Sync B2B users application you identified earlier in this exercise
+    $tenantID = "TODO" #The value of Azure AD tenant ID parameter of the Sync B2B user application you identified earlier in this exercise
     ```
     > **Note**: For more information regarding the script and its implementation, refer to the **Readme - Script to pull Azure AD B2B users on-prem_v1.0.3.pdf** file, included in the **1.1.953.0\Script and Readme to pull Azure AD B2B users on-prem_v1.0.3.zip** file you downloaded earlier in this task.